 The Coast comes in a range of sizes.
 Diameter wise that means 27.2mm, 30.9mm and 31.6mm, and there are both internal and external versions.

 Here we have the 27.2mm external set up, which comes with 100mm of drop – the 30.9 and 31.6 posts get 120mm.
 All posts give 40mm of suspension travel, and there's a choice of lever styles too.

 Ours comes with the Drop Bar Lever, which is designed to sit in the drops just below the brake lever/shifter.
 Other options are the Loam Lever which can sit up near your stem, or the Puget, which is for mountain bike stuff.

 The lever comes with an inner cable, two sections of outer and all the various bits needed for installation.
 You need to remove your bar tape to slide the lever on, and once everything is in position you can nip it up with a small hex key.

-However you position it the cable run looks tortuous, but PNW get around it by supplying a much more flexible outer for the tight bend at the lever.
+However you position it the cable run looks tortuous, but PNW gets around it by supplying a much more flexible outer for the tight bend at the lever.
 It's bendy enough to thread through the internal run of the Vitus' Prime handlebar, exiting with the other controls before wrapping around the bar to the lever.

 The seatpost itself is obviously easy to swap.
 Tolerances are good and I tried the Coast on a few frames, finding no issues with slippage.

-The only thing you need to watch out for though is if you have a wide top tube where it meets the seat tube.
+The only thing you need to watch out for is if you have a wide top tube where it meets the seat tube.
 The external cable exit of the post doesn't give a whole amount of room, and it's not like you can move it.
 Things are tight on the Vitus frame.

 The saddle clamp is also easy to set for position and angle, but there's a small amount of play at the saddle where the dropper part moves around inside the main post.
 It's not something you really notice though, unless you're on very smooth roads.